 Prior to medical school, Dr. Jenks was a volunteer EMT and a medical technician for various hospitals in northern Virginia and Richmond.
 After earning his Doctor of Medicine degree from the Medical College of Virginia (MCV), Dr. Jenks completed the Baystate Medical Center Emergency Medicine Internship and Residency Program.
 Among his many honors, Dr. Jenks was named the Student of the Year by the Department of Emergency Medicine at MCV, and was the regional winner in the resident presenter category at the 2004 Clinical Pathologic Conference held by the Society of Academic Emergency Medicine.
 He has been the Operational Medical Director for the Fauquier County Fire & EMS since 2010, and was recently named EMS Physician of the Year for 2014 in the Rappahannock Emergency Medical Services region.

 Douglas M. Marshall, III is a Principal in the firm of Marshall Consulting Group, LLC in the firm’s Warrenton and Fredericksburg, Virginia offices.
+He also serves as the Secretary and Treasurer of the PATH Foundation’s Board of Directors.
 Doug’s primary focus is in providing accounting, tax, and business advisory services to his privately held clients.
 He has over 30 years of experience serving non-profit organizations, real estate and construction, the automotive and insurance industries.

 Doug graduated from Averett University in 1985, receiving a Bachelor of Science in Business Administration with a concentration in Accounting.
 Doug is a certified Public Accountant in Virginia.